Skip to main content

 AW Ceiling = $102,000* - Total Ordinary Wages (OW) subject to CPF for the year

-e.g. If you earn $7,000 every month it will be computed as the following:
+e.g., If you earn $8,000 every month, it will be computed as the following:

-*The maximum amount of OW that attracts CPF is $6,000 per month
+*The maximum amount of OW that attracts CPF is $7,400 per month for the year 2025

 You can refer here for more examples of how AWC affects CPF contributions.